bish-al/unitTest/README.md

 ## Quick guide on how to install and run PHP Unit Test for this project:

+1.
 > git clone https://github.com/bish-al/unitTest.git

+2.
 > composer install

-create Database
+3. create Database

-Make sure .env file is present if not
+4. Make sure .env file is present if not
 > mv .env.example .env

-Edit .env file Database name to the database you created
+5. Edit .env file with correct Database name (one you created on step 3)

+6.
+> php artisan key:generate

-Run Migration
+7. Run Migration

 > php artisan migrate

-Now you should be able to run PHP Unit Test
+8. Now you should be able to run PHP Unit Test

 > php artisan test

 ![alt text](testResult.png?raw=true)